emvolz-phylodynamics/phydynR/README.md

-# phydynR
+# phydynR: model-based coalescent simulation for phylodynamic inference

+phydynR is an [R](https://www.r-project.org/) package based on the coalescent theory in which you can

-phydynR is an R package that provides functions for defining infectious disease models or ecological process models in terms of ordinary differential equations (ODEs) or stochastic differential equations (SDEs).
+* define infectious disease models or ecological process models in terms of ordinary differential equations (ODEs) or stochastic differential equations (SDEs);

-phydynR also provides functions for simulating genealogies conditional on process models and functions for computing likelihoods of trees conditional on a process model.
+* simulate genealogies conditional on a process model;

+* compute likelihoods of phylogenetic trees also conditional on a process model.

 ## Installation